jina-ai/jina/docs/concepts/jcloud/index.md

 ### Update Flow

-You can update a flow by providing an updated yml file of the Flow
+You can update a Flow by providing an updated YAML.

 To update a Flow: